 Heat grill to a medium high heat (about 400-425 degrees)

-Brush vegetables, including green beans with olive oil.
+Brush vegetables with olive oil.
 Lightly salt and pepper them.

 Add vegetables to grill, being sure to lay them perpendicular across the grates, so they don't slip through.
 If you have a grilling rack or basket, you can use that.
 Grill on each side about 4-5 minutes, until slightly tender, but still firm with a nice char on them.
 Transfer vegetables to a cutting board or baking sheet.
 Allow vegetables to cool for a few minutes before handling them.